jonasjaeger-sci/mod905/docs/user/install.rst

 are installing |pyretis| using ``pip``/``conda``.
 Notes: (1) the `mdtraj <http://mdtraj.org>`_
 requirement may have to be installed separately as described above;
-(2) the analysis package PyVISA requires PyQt5, which has to be installed separately as described above.
+(2) the analysis package |pyvisa| requires PyQt5, which has to be installed separately as described above.